New Mexico vs. UTEP NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 47.3 points per game, 6.7 less than the over/under in this contest.
+- Saturday's over/under is 6.7 points higher than the combined 47.3 PPG average of the two teams.

-- The 53.6 combined points per game that these two squads have allowed this season are 0.4 fewer than the 54 total in this contest.
+- This contest's over/under is 0.4 points more than the 53.6 these two squads combine to surrender per game this season.

-- The Lobos and their opponents score an average of 52.5 points per game, 1.5 fewer than Saturday's total.
+- Lobos games have an average total of 52.5 points this season, 1.5 fewer than Saturday's over/under.

-- In 2021, games involving the Miners have averaged a total of 56.5 points, 2.5 more than the set total in this contest.
+- The 54-point over/under for this game is 2.5 points below the 56.5 points per game average total in Miners games this season.

 New Mexico Stats and Trends